Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Mathematical Modeling of the IRS/ITS-Aided MIMO Architectures

-where approximation $(a)$ follows from the fact that assuming matrix $\mathbf{T}$ is not ill-conditioned (see Section~\ref{Sec:Sim} for further details), $\|\mathbf{B}\|_F^2$ is proportional to $1/\rho_{\mathrm{rts}}$ where $\rho_{\mathrm{rts}}=\rho_{S}\rho_{\mathrm{srf}}$.
-Therefore, the total power consumption of the IRS/ITS-aided antennas does not explicitly depend on the number of passive elements $M$ (or equivalently the size of the IRS/ITS) which makes them energy efficient and scalable.
-Nevertheless, the values of the spillover efficiency, $\rho_{S}$, and the taper efficiency, $\rho_T$, are determined by factors such as the size of the intelligent surface, the beam pattern of the active antennas, the distance between the active antennas and the intelligent surface, etc., which may in turn be influenced by $M$.
-In the following subsection, we show for a simple example that $\rho_{S}$ and $\rho_T$ can be made independent of $M$ by proper positioning of the antennas.
+From \eqref{Eq:PowerRA_TA} and Lemma~\ref{Lem:PrdPtx}, we can conclude that the total power consumption of IRS/ITS-aided antennas does not explicitly depend on the number of passive elements $M$ (or equivalently the size of the IRS/ITS) which makes them energy efficient and scalable.
+Nevertheless, the condition number $\varpi(\mathbf{T})$ and the values of the spillover efficiency, $\rho_{S}$ are determined by factors such as the size of the intelligent surface, the beam pattern of the active antennas, the distance between the active antennas and the intelligent surface, etc., which may in turn be \textit{influenced} by $M$.
+Moreover, there is a trade-off between the spillover loss $\rho_{S}$ and the taper loss $\rho_{T}$ such that the former can be decreased at the expense of increasing the latter by employing a narrower beam for the active antennas \cite[Chapter~15]{balanis1982antenna}.
+In the following subsection, we analytically show for a special case that $\rho_{S}$ and $\rho_T$ can be made independent of $M$ by proper positioning of the antennas.
+Moreover, in Section~\ref{Sec:Sim}, we show via simulations that $\varpi(\mathbf{T})$ can be made small (i.e., close to one) when the antennas are properly~positioned.